-transparent color: for PNG and GIF, if this parameter is specified, the file is saved with this color as transparent, for PNG files you can also specify more than one color (for example #0000FF#00FF00 for two colors) and add a level of transparency, in the format #xxyyyyyy, where xx = transparency level (from 00 = full transparent to FF = full solid) and yyyyyy = color.
+transparent color: for PNG and GIF, if this parameter is specified, the file is saved with this color as transparent, for PNG files you can also specify more than one color (for example #0000FF#00FF00 for two colors) and add a level of transparency, in the format #xxyyyyyy, where xx = transparency level (from 00 = full transparent to FF = full solid) and yyyyyy = color (if you specify #xx without the color, then the transparency level will be applied to the entire image).
 Another format accepted is #xxyyyyyyzzz, where zzz is a number that is used as "likeness" of the color to be treated as transparent.
 Finally, you can also specify a G at the end to proportionally adjust the level of transparency to the level of likeness.